Suzie is a Postdoctoral Research Associate in the Scottish Centre for Crime and Justice Research at the University of Glasgow.

-Suzie’s key research interests are, of course, the illicit trade in antiquities, archaeology and metal detecting, and heritage crime.
+Suzie’s key research interests are the illicit trade in antiquities, archaeology and metal detecting, and heritage and crime.
 As part of her contribution to ‘Trafficking Culture’, Suzie is carrying out research into the nature of the interface between the European Union and the Russian Federation, and the potential implications this has for cultural property.
-As part of this developing research area, she has a visiting fellowship to the University of Helsinki later in 2013, and is looking into avenues for expanding the research further.
+As part of this developing research area, she had a visiting fellowship to the University of Helsinki in 2013, and is looking into avenues for expanding the research further.
 Suzie also has primary responsibility for the maintenance and development of the project website.

-Suzie is a Visiting Fellow at Newcastle University, and a Visiting Tutor at Bishop Grosseteste University College Lincoln.
-She holds a Research Associateship at the University of York.
+Suzie is a Visiting Fellow at Newcastle University, and was previously a Visiting Tutor at Bishop Grosseteste University.
+She holds an honorary Research Associateship at the University of York.
 She is also a member of the Board of Directors for Archaeology Scotland.

 Suzie is the lead researcher on Baltic connections: an investigation into the trafficking of cultural property through North Eastern Europe.